ktaebum/AttentionedDeepPaint/README.md

 ![Log](https://i.imgur.com/6qwIfXj.png)

-Maybe it can be trained more...?
+It seems that it can be trained more.
+However, if train more, the reconstruction loss increase.
+Based on this weird behavior, I recommand 15 epochs to train (max 20).